 In particular, the entry cut-off thresholds were identified (defined on the basis of number of employees, as listed below), that exclude enterprises of smaller size (this threshold sets out the exclusion from survey of all enterprises of the population with less than 3 employees for the services and construction survey and with less than 5 employees for the manufacturing survey; for the survey on retail trade no entry cut-off was introduced) as well as a threshold also defined in terms of employees, that identifies the "census" strata of the survey (strata in which all units present in the population are included).
 The thresholds are as follows: enterprises with at least 1,000 employees for the manufacturing, services and retail trade sectors; enterprises with at least 250 employees for the construction sector).
-The number of units within each non-census stratum is defined on the basis of the Robust Optimal Allocation with Uniform Stratum Threshold (ROAUST)1criteria.
+The number of units within each non-census stratum is defined on the basis of the criterion of trade off between the uniform allocation and the Neyman one (a kind of Robust Optimal Allocation with Uniform Stratum Threshold).